Top 71 Malaysian Slang Words Only Locals Use

 56 Roti Bengali (Malay)

-Roti Bengali is mostly sold by Indians and Indian Muslims and is named “Mamak Roti.”
+Roti Bengali is mainly sold by Indians and Indian Muslims and is named “Mamak Roti.”

 The Roti Man is here.
-Quick buy the Roti Bengali.
+Quickly buy the Roti Bengali.

 57 Roti Canai (Malay)

 Meaning: An Indian-influenced flatbread, the Roti Canai is eaten with curries and is sold at Mamak Stalls.
-In Singapore, it is known as Roti Prata.
+In Singapore, we know it as Roti Prata.